ivx/serverless-workshop/README.md

 * Install gems locally, compiled through docker on linux
 ```
-docker run --rm -it -v $PWD:/var/gem_build -w /var/gem_build lambci/lambda:build-ruby2.5 bundle install --path=.
-```

-* If you get problems during this step.
-For example do not have docker installed.
+# If you get problems during the next step.
 Just rename directory ruby-layer to ruby.
 This is a ready directory to use.
+docker run --rm -it -v $PWD:/var/gem_build -w /var/gem_build lambci/lambda:build-ruby2.7 bundle install --path=.
+```

 * Deploy everything
 ```